ivan-usov-org/bec/docs/source/developer/devices/ophyd.md

 (developer.ophyd)=
 # Ophyd

-[Ophyd](https://nsls-ii.github.io/ophyd/) is the hardware abstraction layer developed by NSLS-II and used by BEC to communicate with the hardware.
-It is a Python library that provides a uniform interface to different hardware components.
+[Ophyd](https://nsls-ii.github.io/ophyd/) is the hardware abstraction layer developed by NSLS-II and used by BEC to communicate with hardware.
+It is a Python library that provides a consistent interface between the underlying control communication protocol and the high-level software BEC.

-Ophyd is used to control the hardware and to read out (meta)data of devices.
-It is also used to create a virtual representation of the hardware in the form of `devices` and `signals`.
-Hardware can be tested without spinning up BEC, simply by importing the Ophyd library.
+## Introduction

+Ophyd bundles sets of underlying process variables into hierarchical devices and exposes a semantic API in terms of control system primitives.
+This statement is taken from Ophyd's documentation.
+In detail, this means that Ophyd allows high-level software, i.e. BEC, to be ignorant of the details of how the communication protocol to a device is implemented.
+It knows that it can expect certain functionality, methods, and properties.
+A good example is that any motor integrated into Ophyd looks the same to BEC, and its move method will move the motor to the target position.
+Two key terms that will reappear are `Signal` and `Device`, which are fundamental building blocks of Ophyd.

+### Signal

+A signal represents an atomic process variable.
+This can be, for instance, a read-only value based on the *readback* of a beam monitor or a settable variable for any type of device, i.e. *velocity* of a motor.
+Signals can also have strings or arrays as return values—basically anything that the underlying hardware provides.
+However, as mentioned before, signals are atomic and cannot be further decomposed.
+Another important aspect is the [`kind`](https://nsls-ii.github.io/ophyd/signals.html#kind) attribute.
+It allows the developer to classify signals into different categories, which becomes relevant for handling callbacks, for instance `read()` or `read_configuration()` for devices.

+### Device

+A device represents a hierarchy of signals and devices, meaning that devices are composed of signals and potentially sub-devices.
+These are implemented as components in the device (further details in the Ophyd [documentation](https://nsls-ii.github.io/ophyd/device-overview.html)) and can be inspected individually by BEC.
+For a motor, we would, for example, expect *readback*, *setpoint*, and some sort of status, e.g. *motor_is_moving* components.
+More complex devices, such as detectors, may be composed of various components used to configure and prepare the detector for an upcoming acquisition.
+Besides components, devices also implement different methods and properties.
+Two important methods any device implements are `read()` and `read_configuration()`.
+They read the values for all signals of type `kind.hinted` & `kind.normal` or `kind.config`, respectively.
+We will now provide more information on different type of devices from the perspective of BEC.

 (developer.ophyd.ophyd_device)=
-## Ophyd devices
+## Ophyd Devices

-Representative objects for different type of devices are created dynamically on the device server.
-For the most simple case, a certain set of core methods and properties need to be implemented.
-Based on the type of device, BEC expects ophyd devices to provide certain functionality.
-Signal and Device are the most simple type of devices that are used within BEC.
-A signal has no sub-components, while a devices may contain sub-devices as well as sub-signals.
-Nevertheless, the interface provided by Ophyd allows both to share a similar interface.
-Overall, BEC differentiates between `device`, `signal`, `positioner` and `flyer`.
-A diagram with the hierarchy of inheritance is shown below.
+In BEC, we create representative objects for different types of devices or signals dynamically on the device server.
+All of them provide a set of core methods with customizations on top.
+For BEC, a motor becomes a positioner and expects the class to implement, for instance, a `move` method, `limits`, and a few more properties/methods.
+In total, BEC differentiates between `device`, `signal`, `positioner`, and `flyer`.
+The hierarchy between these is shown in the diagram below.

 ```{figure} ../../assets/bec_device_structure.png
 Inheritance scheme for devices and signals in BEC.